 Natural Hazards Detection System

-The Natural Hazards Detection System (NHDS) Program is a $3.3 million multi-phased competitive grant program aimed at testing innovative detection technologies.
+The NHDS Program is a $3.3 million, multi-phased competitive grant program aimed at testing innovative detection technologies.
 The goal is to improve early identification and warning systems for natural hazards such as floods and bushfires, providing residents with more time to evacuate and enabling emergency services to prioritise areas of highest risk.

 The NSW Government is committed to advancing innovative technologies to enhance natural hazard detection, aligning with Recommendation 5 of the NSW Bushfire Inquiry (2020) and Recommendation 2 of the NSW Flood Inquiry (2022).
 Both inquiries highlight the importance of using new detection technologies to mitigate the impact of natural hazards by delivering timely warnings.

-The NHDS Program is administered by the Office of the NSW Chief Scientist & Engineer (OCSE) within the Premier’s Department, in collaboration with the NSW Reconstruction Authority (RA).
+The NHDS Program is administered by the Office of the Chief Scientist & Engineer (OCSE) within the Premier’s Department, in collaboration with the NSW Reconstruction Authority (RA).

 The NHDS Program has three phases: